-When you’re in pain, in can affect your job performance, relationships, overall physical health, and quality of life.
-Just remember, the longer you avoid treatment, the more painful treatment could become.
+When you’re in pain, it can affect your job performance, relationships, overall physical health, and quality of life.
+Just remember, the longer you avoid treatment, the more painful the treatment could become.

 When a tooth is severely decayed, fractured, or infected, not only will it cause pain and loss of dental function, but it can also lead to cosmetic concerns.
 A restoration will protect your tooth from further damage, restore your dental function, and reveal a healthier looking smile.

 It Can Protect Your Oral Health And Overall Physical Health.